Monitoring and Alerts Configuration

 .

-Uptrace allows to create alerts when the monitored metric value meets certain conditions, for example, you can create an alert when system_filesystem_usage
+Uptrace allows you to create alerts when a monitored metric value meets certain conditions.
+For example, you can create an alert when the system_filesystem_usage

 metric exceeds 90%.